 People who work in libraries have a wide variety of interests and varying levels of education.
 Librarians of today not only love books but love technology as well.
 The latest technology tools are found in libraries.
 Librarians must be comfortable using them.
 A librarian should enjoy being around people.
 Regardless of the library career chosen, the job involves interacting with people.

-Some do not involve as much direct contact as others.
 Running a library takes many people.
 The librarians, library assistants, and library technicians deal directly with resources people want when they come to libraries.
 Duties, education requirements, and salaries are different than for those working behind the scenes.
 The behind the scene workers include computer support specialists, office managers, public relations specialists, and janitors.

 Becoming a Librarian